Nadeen218/estore_alihab/README.md

 * Only existing admins can promote another user to `admin` through the Admin Dashboard → Users page.
 * Admins cannot change their own role.
 * Admins cannot delete their own account.
-* All admin-only API routes are protected by `authMiddleware` and `adminMiddleware`.
+* All admin-only API routes are protected by role-based middleware.
 * Passwords are securely hashed using bcrypt.
 * JWTs are used to authenticate protected requests.